 We believe that our service users should enjoy the experience of being looked after and supported and should always receive unconditional positive regard from their carers.
 They should also have the opportunity of making and sustaining positive relationships with the people who support them, with other people with whom they live and the people in the community with whom they come into contact.
 We also recognise the importance of service user's relationships with family and friends and will encourage and actively promote contact with these important people in order to retain their links with the past and to facilitate the transition into adulthood or for their continued development.

 We believe in inclusion.
 It is important to promote the integration of disabled people into the local community and challenge the isolation and exclusion often associated with Autistic Spectrum Disorders.
 We will promote the use of mainstream services and facilities for service user's and will seek out opportunities for them to become involved in events and activities in the community which they can enjoy and succeed in and we will celebrate their success with them.

 We believe that every person is unique and is entitled to safe, warm, consistent, stable and nurturing care.
-We will work proactively in partnership with those with parental responsibility and others and the children, young people and adults themselves to develop plans which ensure that each service user's particular, individual needs are properly identified and met.
+We will work proactively in partnership with those with parental responsibility and others and the children and young people themselves to develop plans which ensure that each service user's particular, individual needs are properly identified and met.
 We are committed to getting the best outcomes for the people we care for and will work hard with them and others to achieve this.